 He apparated.
 Harry froze.
 Bertha’s dead.
 She was the one who made the wards.
 She’s dead.
 The wards are gone.

 ‘So you do have the intent to kill,’ Voldemort hissed.
-‘Who then of my followers have you killed, for whom else’s sake shall I kill you?’
+‘Who then of my followers have you killed?
+For who else’s sake shall I kill you?’

 ‘Pettigrew, perhaps.’
-Voldemort deflected Harry’s bone-splintering curse with a shining silver shield composed of thousands of tiny serpents.
+Voldemort deflected Harry’s curses with a shining silver shield composed of thousands of tiny serpents.
 ‘He was a poor wizard, occasionally useful, but mostly pathetic.
-Barty Crouch, on the other hand, was talented.
+Barty, on the other hand, was talented.
 No fourteen year old could have beaten him in a duel, even after the time he spent in Azkaban.
 How do you claim to?’

 Time to go.
 Harry clawed the rest of his magic out and seized hold of the first place he thought of.
-Silver hair and blue eyes danced before his eyes.
+Silver hair and blue eyes danced before the eye of his mind.

 ‘Legilimens,’ Voldemort spat as Harry twisted.

 Voldemort’s thoughts crashed into his own, tearing the intent and emotion of the spell he’d cast from him.
-Harry struggled to think of the circle of ink, but Voldemort latched onto the feeling of basilisk spell and followed it like a piece of rope.
-Eleven hollow years of empty memories with the Dursleys flashed before Harry’s eyes, but with them came moments he didn’t recall.
-An orphanage filled with sneering children, disdainful peers who abhorred the hated world he’d left behind.
+Harry struggled for the circle of dark ink, but Voldemort latched onto the feeling of the basilisk spell and followed it like a piece of rope.
+Eleven hollow years of empty memories with the Dursleys flashed before Harry’s eyes.
+With them came an orphanage filled with sneering children and disdainful peers who abhorred the hated world he’d left behind.

 I was nothing once, too.
-A familiar, smooth, high voice welled up amongst his thoughts.
+A smooth, high voice welled up amongst his thoughts.

-Silver flashed before Harry’s eyes, then he smashed into something so hard the world swirled to a halt, bursting into darkness with an explosion of bright, white sparks.
+Silver flashed before Harry’s eyes and he smashed into something so hard the world swirled to a halt, bursting into darkness with an explosion of bright, white sparks.